 “Don’t build credit for credit’s sake,” said Todd Christensen, a financial educator and author of “Everyday Money for Everyday People.”
 “Credit is just a tool, not the ultimate goal.”

 A second credit card will boost your credit score and be a great backup in case of an emergency.
 Just make sure you can afford it.

-*All information about the Chase Sapphire Preferred Card and the Wells Fargo Propel American Express card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available on our site.
+*All information about the Wells Fargo Propel American Express card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available on our site.